Battle of the Philippine Sea: Early actions

-The Japanese had already launched their morning search patrols, using some of the 50 aircraft stationed on Guam and at 05:50 one of these, a Mitsubishi A6M Zero, found TF-58.
+The Japanese had already launched their morning search patrols, using some of the 50 aircraft stationed on Guam, and at 05:50 one of these, a Mitsubishi A6M Zero, found TF-58.
 After radioing his sighting of U.S. ships, the bomb-carrying Zero attacked picket destroyer Stockham but was shot down by the destroyer Yarnall.

 Alerted, the Japanese began launching their Guam-based aircraft for an attack.
 These were spotted on radar by U.S. ships.
 A group of thirty Grumman F6F Hellcats were dispatched from USS Belleau Wood to deal with the threat.
 The Hellcats arrived while aircraft were still launching from Orote Field.
 Minutes later, additional radar contacts were seen, which were later discovered to be the additional forces being sent north from the other islands.
 A battle broke out in which 35 Japanese aircraft were shot down for the loss of a single Hellcat.
 It was a pattern that would be repeated throughout the day.
 At 09:57 large numbers of Japanese aircraft were picked up approaching the fleet.
 Mitscher said to Burke, "Get those fighters back from Guam."
 The call "Hey, Rube!" was sent out.
 The fleet held steady until 10:23, when Mitscher ordered TF 58 to turn into the wind on course east-southeast, and ordered all fighter aircraft aloft, deployed in several layers of CAP to await the Japanese.
 He then sent his bomber aircraft aloft to orbit open waters to the east rather than leaving them in a hangar deck full of aircraft vulnerable to a Japanese bomb attack.

 Japanese raids

 The recall had been ordered after several ships in TF 58 picked up radar contacts 150 mi to the west around 10:00.
 This was the first of the raids from the Japanese carrier forces, with 68 aircraft.
 TF 58 started launching every fighter it could; by the time they were in the air the Japanese had closed to 70 mi.
 However, the Japanese began circling to regroup their formations for the attack.
 This 10-minute delay proved critical, and the first group of Hellcats met the raid, still at 70 mi, at 10:36.
 They were quickly joined by additional groups.
 Within minutes, 25 Japanese aircraft had been shot down, against the loss of only one U.S. aircraft.

 The Japanese aircraft that survived were met by other fighters, and 16 more were shot down.
-Of the 27 aircraft which now remained, some made attacks on the picket destroyers USS Yarnall and Stockham but caused no damage.
-Between three and six bombers broke through to Lee's battleship group and attacked; one bomb hit the main deck of USS South Dakota, killing or injuring over 50 men, but failed to disable her.
+Of the 27 aircraft which remained, some made attacks on the picket destroyers USS Yarnall and Stockham but caused no damage.
+Between three and six bombers broke through to Lee's battleship group and attacked; one bomb hit the main deck of USS South Dakota, killing or injuring over 50 men but failing to disable her.
 South Dakota was the only American ship damaged in this attack.
 No aircraft of Ozawa's first wave got through to the American carriers.